huggingface/community-events/gradio-blocks/README.md

 ---

-Happy to invite you to the Gradio Blocks Party - a community event in which we will build cool machine learning demos using the new Gradio Blocks feature.
-Blocks allows you to build web-based demos in a flexible way using the Gradio library.
-The event will take place from May 17th to 31st.
+We are happy to invite you to the Gradio Blocks Party - a community event in which we will create **interactive demos** for state-of-the-art machine learning models.
+Demos are powerful because they allow anyone — not just ML engineers — to try out models in the browser, give feedback on predictions, identify trustworthy models.
+The event will take place from **May 17th to 31st**.
 We will be organizing this event on [Github](https://github.com/huggingface/community-events) and the [Hugging Face discord channel](https://discord.com/invite/feTf9x3ZSB).
 Prizes will be given at the end of the event, see: [Prizes](#prizes)

 <img src="https://user-images.githubusercontent.com/81195143/168656398-ace7acc9-ef7a-4e90-a9cd-c7d15dd800e1.gif" width="1160" height="600"/>